PiWebswiss/raspberry_PI5_hailo/README.md

 ## Raspberry Pi 5 Running Hailo Model with a FastAPI Server

  I’m using a Raspberry Pi 5 with a Hailo AI chip to detect objects in a video and stream the results live to a web page.
-All processing is done locally on the device.
+All processing is done locally on the device using a Raspberry Pi 5 with the Hailo8L AI accelerator

 I'm still in development, so the HTML UI is not finished yet.
 I’ve only set it up for quick prototyping.